Teacher: Ms J Glen

 - Competitions to see who can take off their jumper or put their shoes on the fastest

 Communication and Language (C&L)

-The children will be introduced to a variety of stories and songs around the theme of “Ourselves.”
+The children will be introduced to a variety of stories and songs around the theme of “What’s special about me?”
 They will be encouraged to join in with repeated refrains in stories, memorise songs and rhymes and predict key events in books.
 They will be given opportunities to talk about themselves, their homes, their families and things that are important to them and they will be supported to listen to other children when they talk about their lives.
 They will be taught to follow instructions.

 - Listening and responding to a variety of books linked to the topic and making links to their own lives

 - Drawing pictures of themselves and their families as a starting point to talk about their own lives

 - Playing games where they need to respond to instructions, for example play Simon says and use them to introduce instructions that they will need in school

 - Bringing in a teddy or special soft toy and presenting it to the rest of the group in a “Show and tell”

 Children will be learning to identify phonemes and wills start to blend them together to read words and segment them to spell words (initially identifying the first sound of a word).

 - Learning to recognise phonemes through visual, auditory and kinaesthetic games, songs and activities – I spy, bingo, musical phonemes, treasure hunts,